pgRouting/pgrouting/src/dijkstra/doc/dijkstra_v3.rst

            0 |    2 |    4 |    1 |        0
            1 |    5 |   -1 |    0 |        1
         (2 rows)

+        -- Note how when you pass array is a combined result of the prior two examples

         SELECT * FROM pgr_dijkstra(
                         'SELECT id, source, target, cost, reverse_cost FROM edge_table',